How Will the Prescription Drug Provisions in the Inflation Reduction Act Affect Medicare Beneficiaries?

 - Requires drug manufacturers to pay rebates to Medicare if they increase prices faster than inflation for drugs used by Medicare beneficiaries.
 From 2019 to 2020, half of all drugs covered by Medicare had price increases above the rate of inflation over that period (which was 1%, prior to the recent surge in the annual inflation rate), and among those drugs with price increases above the rate of inflation, one-third had price increases of 7.5% or more, the annual inflation rate in early 2022.
 The inflation rebate provision will be implemented in 2023, using 2021 as the base year for determining price changes relative to inflation.
 (The legislation originally included drug use by people with private insurance in the calculation of the rebate, but that language was dropped based on a ruling by the Senate parliamentarian that it did not comply with budget reconciliation rules.)

-- The number of Medicare beneficiaries who will see lower out-of-pocket drug costs in any given year under this provision will depend on how many beneficiaries use drugs whose prices increase more slowly than would otherwise occur and the magnitude of price reductions relative to baseline prices.
+- The number of Medicare beneficiaries who will see lower out-of-pocket drug costs in any given year and the amount of out-of-pocket savings under this provision will depend on how many beneficiaries use drugs whose prices increase more slowly than would otherwise occur and the magnitude of price reductions relative to baseline prices.
+For Part B drugs with price increases greater than inflation, beneficiary coinsurance will be based on 20% of the drug’s lower inflation-adjusted price.
 This provision could have spillover effects on people with private insurance if it results in slower price growth for drugs covered by private insurance.

 The Inflation Reduction Act includes several provisions that will reduce out-of-pocket spending for Medicare beneficiaries: